Writing JSON

 Click Cancel, as we don’t need to modify our reader parameters.

 For Writer Format, select JSON (JavaScript Object Notation).
-For Dataset, write out a local JSON file called PublicArt.json wherever you wish.
+For the Dataset, create a local JSON file named PublicArt.json wherever you wish.

 Click the writer Parameters button.
-By default, when writing to JSON, each FME feature becomes one element in the JSON array, with attributes nested under it.
-The FME feature type is included as an attribute, json_featuretype.
-By default, Write Geometry is checked, which lets you include FME geometry in the destination JSON file in a number of formats.
+By default, when writing to JSON, each FME feature becomes a JSON array element, with its attributes nested under it.
+The FME feature type is included as the json_featuretype attribute.
+By default, Write Geometry is checked, allowing you to include FME geometry in the destination JSON file in several formats.

 For this article, we will be writing each public art installation as an element in the JSON array, but we want to include the neighborhood as an attribute.
 Because each sheet in the source Excel file corresponds to a neighborhood, we can simply rename the default json_featuretype attribute to Neighborhood.